-SEC.
-33. When the mortgagee or person claiming under him has taken possession of the mortgaged premises, and the debt secured by the mortgage is paid or released after condition broken and before foreclosure perfected, the mortgagor or person claiming under him may maintain a writ of entry to recover possession of said premises, the same as if paid or released before condition broken. (c)
+Sec.
+34. Writ of entry against mortgagee in possession, after mortgage has been paid.
+R. S. c.
+92, § 33.
+When the mortgagee or person claiming under him has taken possession of the mortgaged premises, and the debt secured by the mortgage is paid or released after condition broken and before foreclosure perfected, the mortgagor or person claiming under him may maintain a writ of entry to recover possession of said premises, the same as if paid or released before condition broken.

-SEC.
-34. When the record title of real estate is encumbered by an undischarged mortgage, and the mortgagor and those having his estate in the premises have been in uninterrupted possession of such real estate for twenty years after the expiration of the time limited in the mortgage for the full performance of the conditions thereof; he or they, or any person having a freehold estate, vested or contingent in possession, reversion or remainder, in the land originally subject to the mortgage or in any undivided or any aliquot part thereof, or any interest therein which may eventually become a freehold estate, or any person who has conveyed such land or any such interest therein with covenants of title or warranty, may apply to the supreme judicial court by petition, setting forth the facts,
+Sec.
+35. Proceedings to bar action on undischarged mortgage.
+R. S. c.
+92, § 34.
+When the record title of real estate is encumbered by an undischarged mortgage, and the mortgagor and those having his estate in the premises have been in uninterrupted possession of such real estate for twenty years after the expiration of the time limited in the mortgage for the full performance of the conditions thereof; he or they, or any person having a freehold estate, vested or contingent in possession, reversion or remainder, in the land originally subject to the mortgage or in any undivided or any aliquot part thereof, or any interest therein which may eventually become a freehold estate, or any person who has conveyed such land or any such interest therein with covenants of title or warranty, may apply to the supreme judicial court in the county where the whole or any part of the mortgaged premises is situated, by petition setting forth the facts, and asking for a decree as hereinafter provided; and if after notice to all persons interested as provided in section thirty-eight, no evidence is offered of any payment within said twenty years or of any other act within said time, in recognition of its existence as a valid mortgage, the court upon hearing may enter a decree setting forth such facts and its findings in relation thereto, which decree shall within thirty days be recorded in the registry of deeds where the mortgage is recorded; and thereafter no action at law or proceeding in equity shall be brought by any person to enforce a title under said mortgage.